Meet the Team – Michelle Shattuck

 Maria’s Story

-Meet Maria who came to Houston as a refugee.
-Today she is helping others as Amaanah's Program Manager
+Maria came to Houston as a refugee.
+Over her years at Amaanah, she helped many others like her.